ItsAlanK/ItsAlanK/README.md

 ## My name's Alan.
 Thanks for stopping by

 I'm studying full stack software development with Code Institute.
-Currently I'm working as a support advisor for Shopify.
+Currently working as a support advisor for Shopify.

 - :computer: I'm currently working as a Merchant Support Advisor for Shopify
 - :school: I’ve just finished my 5th Portfolio Project with Code Institute